coinkite/coinkite-tap-proto/docs/best-practices.md

 secure.
 For backup purposes, capture the data and save it as binary.

 4. Encourage users to change the CVC from factory default.

-5. Force your users to use numeric (digits only) CVC when they change it.
-Although the protocol could be used for other bytes, your app will make the customer's TAPSIGNER card incompatible with other apps if creates a CVC which isn't simple numeric digits.

 ## SATSCHIP